jordan336/MP2_Multicasting/README.md

 - 3/14 - Reliable multicast close.
 Bug wont allow read thread to broadcast
 - 3/15 - Reliable multicast seems to be fixed.
 Check for strange / failed behavior on broadcast after receiving.
 - 3/15 - Reliable unicast with ACKs working.
 Reliable multicast using ACKs working.
+- 3/16 - Random delay and drop working